SamEdwardes/alfred-workflow-toggle-stage-manager/README.md

 ![Screenshot of using toggle stage manager](Workflow/images/usage-screenshot.png)

-Alternatively, you can trigger the workflow using the `^⌥s` hotkey.
+Alternatively, you can trigger the workflow using the **Ctrl-Opt-S** hotkey.

 ## Details